A Note on Sources

 This book also draws sparingly from the Apocrypha — the books removed from the Protestant Bible in the sixteenth and seventeenth centuries.

-The word itself is Greek: ἀπόκρυφος — apokryphos.
+The word itself is Greek: αποκρυφος — apokryphos.
 When it was written, the word meant hidden or concealed things.
 Not false.
 Not rejected.
-In Wycliffe's time, the word carried the sense of preserved wisdom — material set apart not because it was worthless but because it was too important to leave exposed.
+In Wycliffe’s time, the word carried the sense of preserved wisdom — material set apart not because it was worthless but because it was deep.
+Truth that requires a foundation before it can be properly received.
+Hidden not from everyone — hidden until you were ready to see it.

 Wycliffe translated these books because they were part of the Bible he worked from.
 Jerome — the fourth-century scholar who produced the Latin Vulgate translation — had included them.
 The early church had read them as Scripture for over a thousand years.

-The Apocrypha is a collection of ancient Jewish and early Christian writings that were included in the earliest Christian Bibles.
-There are fourteen books in total — among them Tobit, Judith, Wisdom, Sirach, Baruch, and the books of Maccabees.
+The Apocrypha is a collection of ancient Jewish and early Christian writings included in the earliest Christian Bibles.
+The full collection contains fourteen books — among them Tobit, Judith, Wisdom, Sirach, Baruch, and the books of Maccabees.
 They were written between approximately 300 BC and 100 AD, during the period between the Old and New Testaments.
-The Protestant Old Testament contains 39 books.
-The Catholic Bible contains 46.
-The seven additional books are the Apocrypha — the ones removed.
+Wycliffe included all fourteen.
+The King James 1611 included all fourteen.
+The Catholic Bible kept seven of them as fully canonical.
+The Protestant Old Testament removed all fourteen.
 They are not additions to Scripture.
 They are subtractions from it.

 The reclassification was not accidental.
-2 Maccabees 12:46 supported the Catholic doctrine of purgatory — a doctrine the Reformers rejected.
-The Reformers also wanted to align with the Hebrew canon rather than the Greek Septuagint the church had used for over a thousand years.
-Two reasons.
-One outcome.
+The Reformers wanted to align with the Hebrew canon rather than the Greek Septuagint the church had used for over a thousand years.
 The books were removed.
-And when they removed them they buried with it one of the clearest statements of bodily resurrection in all of Scripture and the testimony of seven martyrs and their mother dying for their faith.
+And when they removed them they buried with it one of the clearest statements of bodily resurrection in all of Scripture (2 Maccabees 7:9) and the testimony of seven martyrs and their mother dying for their faith (2 Maccabees 7).

-Then in the sixteenth century the word that had meant hidden began to be redefined as inauthentic — and by the eighteenth century it simply meant false.
-That is why so many people say that it does.
+That is why so many people today know it to mean false.
 They are reading the definition of today, not the etymology of the word as it existed when these books were written.
 The word changed.
-The source is still important.
+The source did not.

-When the Apocrypha was written, the word meant hidden things.
-When cited here, those passages illuminate arguments already established in canonical Scripture — not above it, not instead of it.
+When the Apocrypha is cited here, those passages illuminate arguments already established in canonical Scripture — not above it, not instead of it.
 Every Apocryphal passage used is consistent with and supported by the canonical framework.

 Secular sources appear throughout as well — peer-reviewed studies, government documents, pharmaceutical databases, historical records.
 They are cited for their data only, never for their conclusions.
 The world records what happens.
 It consistently fails to recognize what it means.
 When a study appears in these pages it is there as a witness to a fact.
 The authority on the meaning of that fact belongs to Scripture alone.